Setup the merchant profile

 - https://sandbox.gestpay.net/backoffice for test shops

-In the Configuration - IP Addresses section of the Back Office environment, the merchant can enter the IP addresses of its servers (if calls to Gestpay originate from a server farm).
+In the Configuration -> Security -> IP Address section of the Back Office environment, the merchant can enter the IP addresses of its servers.
 There is no limit in the number of insertable IPs.

 Configuration of response URLs and e-mail